 Victims of hypothermia are often (1) elderly people with inadequate food, clothing, or heating; (2) babies sleeping in cold bedrooms; (3) people who remain outdoors for long periods—the homeless, hikers, hunters, etc.; and (4) people who drink alcohol or use illicit drugs.

 Got a question for the Disaster Podcast Team?
 Why don’t you leave a comment below here on the site and we’ll get right back to you both in the comments area and by email, too!
 We look forward to hearing from you.
-The first 10 responders will be entered in a draw to win a very special survival knife.
+The first 10 respondents will be entered in a draw to win a very special survival knife.

 Again, a special thank-you to Paragon Medical Education Group for their continued support of this podcast as our partners in this endeavor to bring disaster medicine to you.
 We thank shootingauthority.com for the info on survival gear and their statistics, check out their page and educational resources that can help your system be more prepared for what happens in your area.